-If you've been searching for massage therapy schools in NYC, your search ends at Pacific College of Oriental Medicine.
+If you've been searching for massage therapy schools in NY, your search ends at Pacific College of Oriental Medicine.
 The purpose of the Associate of Occupational Studies (Massage Therapies) program is to develop the student into an expertly trained body therapist.
 This degree in massage therapy integrates Asian and Western bodywork therapy, where the massage program emphasizes Oriental medicine theory.
 Some of the areas studied include anatomy, physiology, general pathology, kinesiology, and eastern and western massage.

 The AOS degree in massage therapy is a 5-semester degree program consisting of 65.5 units/1139 clock hours/1207.5 credit hours that meets the requirements for national massage certification by the National Commission for the Certification of Acupuncture and Oriental Medicine (NCCAOM) and the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).

 Graduates of the associate degree of occupational studies in massage therapy will be able to:

 - Demonstrate ethical behavior in their personal and professional lives.

 - Demonstrate a wide and well practices variety of body therapy skills.

 - Understand the integration of body, mind and spirit.